8Sided Blog

 Related: On the Music Tectonics podcast The Verge’s Dani Deahl mentions, with trepidation, a new AI engine that selects, programs, and mixes music from a DJ’s predetermined selection.
 That way the DJ can focus on ‘performance’ rather than pesky details like queuing up and beat-matching songs.
 Canned performance is nothing new — the draw of many DJs and music artists is a cult-of-personality anyway — but the thought of such an app has me looking testily toward the sky.

-Filed Under: Commentary Tagged With: Artificial Intelligence, Dani Deahl, DJs, Gilles Peterson, Mixmag, Moodymann, Music Tectonics, Podcast, Punk Rock, Video, Vinyl
+Categories // Commentary Tags // Artificial Intelligence, Dani Deahl, DJs, Gilles Peterson, Mixmag, Moodymann, Music Tectonics, Podcast, Punk Rock, Video, Vinyl

 Singles Going Steady